jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=webservices:read-attribute(name=wsdl-secure-port)`

 ## syntax of the operation to get the `webservices` `wsdl-uri-scheme`
-the uri scheme to use for rewriting `<soap:address`> . valid values are `http` and `https`. this configuration overrides scheme computed by processing the endpoint (even if a transport guarantee is specified). the provided values for `wsdl-port` and `wsdl-secure-port` (or their default values) are used depending on specified scheme. get the `webservices` `wsdl-uri-scheme` attribute.
+the uri scheme to use for rewriting <`soap:address`> . valid values are '`http`' and '`https`'. this configuration overrides scheme computed by processing the endpoint (even if a transport guarantee is specified). the provided values for '`wsdl-port`' and '`wsdl-secure-port`' (or their default values) are used depending on specified scheme. get the `webservices` `wsdl-uri-scheme` attribute.
 `/subsystem=webservices:read-attribute(name=wsdl-uri-scheme)`